mrfizzy99/HIP/HIP-xxx - Pause HIP-86 SP Hex Boosting Rewards For All Radios.md

 ## Summary

-This HIP aims to pause and remove Service Provider Hex Boosting that was passed in HIP-84, to be completely reworked with current avaiable equipment that was not avaiable previously in mind and new economics to better scale with nationwide and beyond.
+This HIP aims to pause and remove Service Provider Hex Boosting that was passed in HIP-84, to be completely reworked with current available equipment that was not available previously in mind and new economics to better scale with nationwide and beyond.

 ## Prior Related HIPs